Mine raises $9.5M to help people take control of their personal data – TechCrunch

-TechCrunch readers probably know that privacy regulations like Europe’s GDPR and California’s CCPA give them additional rights around their personal data — like the ability to request that companies delete your data.
+TechCrunch readers probably know that privacy regulations like Europe’s GDPR and California’s CCPA give them additional rights around personal data — like the ability to request that companies delete data.
 But how many of you have actually exercised that right?

 An Israeli startup called Mine is working to make that process much simpler, and it announced this morning that it has raised $9.5 million in Series A funding.

-The startup was founded CEO Gal Ringel, CTO Gal Golan and CPO Kobi Nissan.
+The startup was founded by CEO Gal Ringel, CTO Gal Golan and CPO Kobi Nissan .
 Ringel and Golan are both veterans of Unit 8200, the cybersecurity unit of the Israeli Defense Forces.

 Ringel explained that Mine scans users’ inboxes to help them understand who has access to their personal data.